 Twitter poised to hit acquisition trail

-Number of new City jobs fell slightly in October, says recruiter
+Number of new City jobs fell slightly in October, says

 European banks cut corporate lending

 Blackstone tests waters with first security backed by rented

 Steve Cohen's $15-billion hedge fund SAC Capital Advisors,

 currently fighting criminal insider trading charges, will plead

 guilty to securities fraud and pay over $1 billion in fines, a

 person familiar with the matter said.
 The announcement on the

 plea and fine is expected as soon as Monday, the source said.